A Missing Front Against the Gun Epidemic that Arose after the Supreme Court Found a Right to a Gun.

 - AEP groundbreaking work finally proves that the 2nd Amendment, baffling to scholars and courts, protects a sovereign state right to keep armed militia, as long understood, not a personal right

 Mainstream gun violence prevention (GVP) organizations advocate for sensible gun reform, and hundreds of millions have been spent to fund their modest “common sense” solutions in legislatures, elections, and courts.
-All to little avail: the epidemic keeps growing.
+All treat symptoms, not the disease, which keeps growing.

-Despite mounting evidence of Heller’s deadly effects—now impossible to ignore—mainstream GVP groups still choose not to blame the decision that put America in peril, fatalistic about being able to change it.
+Despite mounting evidence of Heller’s role—now impossible to ignore—mainstream GVP groups still choose to address symptoms and ignore the decision that put America in peril, fatalistic about their decade-long inability to change it.

 - Mass shootings now occur twice a day (@MassShootingTracker, @GunDeaths), road-rage shootings every 16 hours (@DefensiveGunUse), and child shootings “EVERY DAMN DAY” (@DomesticGunViolence)